kmags/Backstage/README.md

 * For efficiency purposes, I downloaded a sample Chinook data source from GitHub (https://github.com/lerocha/chinook-database/tree/master/ChinookDatabase/DataSources)
 * Then, I imported the dataset to a local relational data store (SQLLiteStudio) via the tool's GUI (again, for efficiency's sake).
 ** I'm on a Mac, so I chose to use SQLLiteStudio v3.2.1 as my SQL environment and data store.
-** For enterprise data software, I've familiar with Tableau, SnowFlake, Looker, MS Sql, MySQL, Postgres, etc. They all have their pro's and con's, but version-control and re-usablility are characteristics of each that are important.
+** For enterprise data software, I've familiar with Tableau, SnowFlake, MS Sql, Oracle, Postgres, etc. They all have their pro's and con's, but version-control and re-usablility are characteristics of each that are important.
 * As a second version, I'd like to automate the process of both exporting and importing data.
 ** To fetch data on-demand, and in lieu of more formalized parterships with the data sources, I'd write a python script to export/import the various data sources (and schedule them via a cron job).